-ENOTDIR A component of the path prefix is not a directory.
 ENOENT A component of the path prefix does not exist.

 EACCES Search permission is denied on a component of the path prefix.

 ENOENT The path name is null.

 EACCES The file does not exist and the directory in which the file is to be created does not permit writing.

 EROFS The named file resides or would reside on a read-only file system.

 ETXTBSY The file is a pure procedure (shared text) file that is being executed.

 EACCES The file exists and write permission is denied.

 EISDIR The named file is an existing directory.

 EMFILE Two hundred (200) file descriptors are currently open.

-EFAULT The path parameter points to a location outside of the process's allocated address space.
+EFAULT The path parameter points to a location outside of the process's allocated

 ENFILE The system file table is full.

 EAGAIN The named file contains a record lock owned by another process.
+See has been unmounted.

-See "lockf" on page 2-64 for information about record locks.
-ESTALE The process's root or current directory is located in a virtual file system that has been unmounted.
+"lockf" on page 2-64 for information about record locks.

+ESTALE The process's root or current directory is located in a virtual file system that
-If Distributed S ervices i s installed on your system, creat of can also fail if one or more of of the following are tr rue:

-EINVAL The path parameter identifies a remote file that is neither a directory nor a regular file.

-- EBUSY The special file to open for writing is already mounted. - EDIST The server has blocked new inbound requests. - EDIST Outbound requests are currently blocked. - EDIST The server has a release level of Distributed Services that cannot communicate with this node. - EAGAIN The server is too busy to accept the request. - ESTALE The file descriptor for a remote file has become obsolete. - EPERM The translate tables of the server did not contain any entry for either the effective user ID or effective group ID of the calling process. - ENODEV The named file is a remote file located on a device that has been unmounted at the server. - ENOMEM Either this node or the server does not have enough memory available to service the request. - ENOCONNECT An attempt to establish a new network connection with a remote node failed. - EBADCONNECT An attempt to use an existing network connection with a remote node failed.
+If Distributed Services is installed on your system, creat can also fail if one or more of the following are true: EINVAL The path parameter identifies a remote file that is neither a directory nor a regular file.
+1 EBUSY The special file to open for writing is already mounted.
+1 EDIST The server has blocked new inbound requests.
+1 EDIST Outbound requests are currently blocked.
+EDIST The server has a release level of Distributed Services that cannot communicate with this node.
+1 EAGAIN The server is too busy to accept the request. İ ESTALE The file descriptor for a remote file has become obsolete.
+EPERM The translate tables of the server did not contain any entry for either the effective user ID or effective group ID of the calling process.
+ENODEV The named file is a remote file located on a device that has been unmounted at the server.
+ENOMEM Either this node or the server does not have enough memory available to service the request.
+ENOCONNECT An attempt to establish a new network connection with a remote node failed.
+EBADCONNECT An attempt to use an existing network connection with a remote node failed.